Affidavit Used in Trump Search Warrant Released

 The document features the timeline of the DOJ’s involvement in this case going back to February when the FBI received a referral from the National Archives that 15 boxes have been retrieved from Mar-a-Lago and that they contained significant amount of classified information.
 It notably states that there is further probable cause to believe that additional documents have contained classified national defense information or that presidential records subject to record retention requirements currently remain at the premises.

-Significantly, the affidavit says that there is also evidence to believe that evidence of obstruction of justice will be found at the premises, which is why the FBI believed they had to take this extraordinary step: they believed they could find evidence of obstruction, not just the storage of classified documents.
+Significantly, the affidavit shows that the FBI believed they had to take this extraordinary step of searching a former president’s home and seizing documents: they believed they could find evidence of obstruction, not just the storage of classified material.

 Download the full affidavit here, or read an embedded copy at the end of this article.